What Do Program Director Do?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-- Program and Research Coordinator
+- Program Supervisor

 In 2016, there was an estimated number of 134,700 jobs in the United States for Program Director.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Program Director by 2026.
 There will be an estimated 14,100 positions for Program Director per year.